htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 - The ``JOB_INHERITS_STARTER_ENVIRONMENT`` configuration variable now accepts a list of match patterns just like the submit command ``getenv`` does.
   :jira:`1339`

-- Docker universe and container universe job that use the docker runtime now detect when the Unix uid or gid has the high bit set, which docker does not support.
-  :jira:`1421`

 - Declaring either ``container_image`` or ``docker_image`` without a defined ``universe`` in a submit file will now automatically setup job for respective ``universe`` based on